Jordan Staal: Pittsburgh Penguins (2006–2012)

 Early in the 2008–09 season, the Penguins and Red Wings met for the first time since the Stanley Cup series on November 11, 2008.
 With the Penguins down by three goals in the third period, Staal notched his second career NHL hat trick to tie the game, then set up Ruslan Fedotenko's overtime winner to defeat the Red Wings 7–6.
 On December 2, 2008, he was named to the rotating position of alternate captain for the Penguins for the month of December.
 The following month, on January 8, 2009, the Penguins announced that they had extended Staal's contract through the 2012–13 season.
 Terms of the contract were for $16 million, payable as $3.5 million for the first two seasons, and then $4.5 million for the last two years, resulting in a $4 million salary cap hit.
 He completed the season bouncing back from the decreased production of his sophomore year with a career-high 27 assists and 49 points.
 On June 12, 2009, Staal and the Penguins won the Stanley Cup when they defeated the Detroit Red Wings 2–1 at the Joe Louis Arena.
-Staal had two goals and an assist in the seven-game series, and scored a shorthanded goal that was a pivotal point in Game 4 of the series.
+Staal had two goals and an assist in the seven-game series and scored a shorthanded goal that was a pivotal point in Game 4 of the series.

 At the end of the regular season, Staal was named as one of the three finalists for the Selke Trophy along with Pavel Datsyuk and Ryan Kesler, awarded annually to the best defensive forward in the league.
 On April 30, 2010, Staal injured his right leg after his foot was sliced by Montreal Canadiens defenceman P. K. Subban's skate.
 He had to undergo surgery to repair a torn tendon on top of his big toe.
 During this injury, Staal ended up missing Game 2 of the Eastern Conference Semi-finals against the Canadiens, the first game Staal had missed in a Penguins uniform since his rookie season – a streak of 358 consecutive games played including the playoffs.
+Staal scored the last Penguins goal at Pittsburgh's Mellon Arena, in game 7 of the second round against the Montreal Canadiens.

 Staal missed the entire first month of October, still recovering from foot surgery.
 Then, on November 1, just two days before he was to make his season debut, he was struck by a puck in practice, fracturing his hand and sidelining him again for surgery.
 Staal finally made his season debut at the NHL Winter Classic on January 1, 2011.